Become a Gold Level Member includes over 150 online guitar lessons.

 This works the same for all keys.
 One more example in the key of G major.
 The notes in the key of G major are: G A B C D E and F#.
 To construct the G major pentatonic scale we would use the 1st G, 2nd A, 3rd B, 5th D and 6th E. G A B D and E.

 Em is the relative minor in the key of G major.
 They share the same notes and key signature.
 Take the notes in the key of G major, but start with the E note.
 E F# G A B C D. We would use the 1st, 3rd, 4th, 5th and 7th notes for the Em pentatonic scale.
-E G A B D. It's really all mathematical.
+E G A B D. It’s really all mathematical.
+We will learn much more about this topic in the guitar modes section.

 Copyright 1998 - 2016 Guitar